LassoSoft/LassoGuide/source/getstart/beginners/using-container-types.rst

 ===========

-An array stores items by position, but sometimes it's useful to store items by an arbitrary key, and that's where the ``map`` compound data type is useful.
+An array stores items by position, but sometimes it's useful to store items by an arbitrary key, and that's where the ``map`` container type is useful.

 Below is our example again, this time modified to use a map to store all the greetings::